 fats.
 You'll find these fats mainly in

 olive, peanut, avocado, and canola oils.
 Monounsaturated oils are the preferred

-choices on the South Beach Diet, especially canola and extra-virgin olive oil.
+choice on the South Beach Diet, especially canola oil and extra-virgin olive

 - Omega-6 fats.
 These polyunsaturated fats are found in vegetable oils such as corn, safflower, and sesame oils and also in grains.
 A healthy diet should consist of roughly two to four times more omega-6 fatty acids than omega-3s, but our typical North American diet contains 11 to 30 times more omega-6s than omega-3s, largely because we eat a lot of omega-6-rich corn oil and a lot of grain-fed beef in this country.
 So be careful with your intake of omega-6s.